seansegal/parity-in-the-senate/README.md

 - Finding a better method to get text data from bills.

 ## Setup
-To run the website locally, go to the `docs` directory:
+To run the website locally, go to the `docs` directory (`cd docs`) and run:

-`cd docs`
-From that directory, run a local python server:
-`python -m http.server <port>`
+`python -m http.server 3000`

-Visit localhost:<port> and you should be running our visualization locally.
+This will setup a local server for the website.
+You should now be able to visit localhost:3000 in your web browser and see our visualization running locally.

 ## Contributing
 Contributions are welcome from anyone!
 Please read our setup guide above to get started and open pull requests with any new additional features or bug fixes.